ibm-cloud-docs/mqcloud/mqoc_connect_app_ssl.md

       set MQSSLKEYR=c:\mystore\key
       ```

-      **MQCHLTAB** is the full path from the system root to the ccdt file to which you added the cipherSpecification earlier.
+      **MQCCDTURL** is the file path from the system root to the ccdt file to which you added the cipherSpecification earlier.

       ```
+      export MQCCDTURL=file:////Users/you/definitions/connection_info_ccdt.json
+      set MQCCDTURL=file:///c:/mydefinitions/connection_info_ccdt.json
+      ```

+      **Note** There are two different means of identifying your CCDT file, if the above does not work, try the following two environment variables:

+      **MQCHLLIB** is the full path to the directory of your ccdt file.

+      ```
+      export MQCHLLIB=/Users/you/definitions
+      set MQCHLTAB=c:\mydefinitions
+      ```

+      **MQCHLTAB** is the filename of the ccdt file to which you added the cipherSpecification earlier.

+      ```
-      export MQCHLTAB=/Users/you/definitions/connection_info_ccdt.json
+      export MQCHLTAB=connection_info_ccdt.json
-      set MQCHLTAB=c:\mydefinitions\connection_info_ccdt.json
+      set MQCHLTAB=connection_info_ccdt.json
       ```

       **MQSAMP_USER_ID** is the user id.
 For applications this is the application id which you downloaded earlier.